-We hope this list of Frequently Asked Questions will provide you with answers and help you plan for your Commencement Ceremony on Oct.
-31, 2020.
+We hope this list of Frequently Asked Questions will provide you with answers and help you plan for your Commencement Ceremony in 2021.
 Please note that all information is subject to change as we continue to adhere to COVID-19 local, state, and federal guidelines for large gatherings.

 What is the schedule of events?

 The College remains committed to celebrating the Class of 2020 and its achievements, but it is clear that it will not be possible until sometime in 2021.
 Capacity at public places, including the Dunkin’ Donuts Center and the Cathedral of Saints Peter and Paul, will continue to be severely limited for the foreseeable future, as Rhode Island continues to work to manage and contain the coronavirus.
 Our inability to safely gather as one community makes the beautiful celebration we all want for the Class of 2020 impossible for now, but we can all be certain that it will happen when it is safe – and it will be unforgettable.

 Many details are still fluid as we follow evolving federal, state, and municipal guidelines.
 We will continue to let the health and safety of the Friar family guide our decision-making for all events.
 Please continue to check the Commencement website and be looking out – in early 2021 – for information regarding next steps for graduates.